dzzh/RIBs-wiki/Android-Tutorial-1.md

 If you’re not happy with the code you wrote in this tutorial work you can start fresh next lesson by using the tutorial2 starter code.

+## Tutorial complete
+Congratulations!
+You just created your first RIB.
+Now onwards to [tutorial 2](Android-Tutorial-2).